Michael Cates

 Michael Elmhirst Cates (born 5 May 1961) is a British physicist.
 He is the 19th Lucasian Professor of Mathematics at the University of Cambridge and has held this position since 1 July 2015.

-He was previously Professor of Natural Philosophy at the University of Edinburgh, and has held a Royal Society Research Professorship since 2007.
+He was previously Professor of Natural Philosophy at the University of Edinburgh, and held a Royal Society Research Professorship from 2007 to 2022.

 His work focuses on the theory of soft matter, such as polymers, colloids, gels, liquid crystals, and granular material.
 A recurring goal of his research is to create a mathematical model that predicts the stress in a flowing material as a functional of the flow history of that material.
 Such a mathematical model is called a constitutive equation.
 He has worked on theories of active matter, particularly dense suspensions of self-propelled particles which can include motile bacteria.
 His interests also include fundamental field theories of active systems in which time-reversal symmetry (T-symmetry, and more generally, CPT symmetry) is absent.
 Such theories are characterised by non-zero steady-state entropy production.
+His recent work has focussed on phase separation in active systems, including phenomena such as nucleation, interfacial fluctuations, and wetting.

 At Edinburgh, Cates was the Principal Investigator of an EPSRC Programme Grant, awarded in 2011, entitled Design Principles for New Soft Materials.
-On his departure for Cambridge, Cait MacPhee took over as Principal Investigator.
-Cates remains an Honorary Professor at Edinburgh.
+On his departure for Cambridge, Cait MacPhee took over as Principal Investigator until conclusion of the grant in 2017.
+Cates remains an Honorary Professor at Edinburgh, where he serves on the Advisory Board of the Higgs Centre for Theoretical Physics.

 Early life

 Cates was born on 5 May 1961.
-He read Natural Sciences and earned a PhD at Trinity College, Cambridge in 1985, where he studied with Sam Edwards.
+He read Natural Sciences and earned a PhD at Trinity College, Cambridge, in 1985, where he studied with Sam Edwards.